Superformula/node-backend-test/docs.md

 Without Docker:

+### Contribution Guidelines

 ## Code Test Notes
+Design
+  - eventual consitency
+    - would not have immediately consistent responses; would respond with 202s and no body instead

 User Model:
   - Typically, I'd ask if this service is a core, unoppinionated CRUD service or whether there are additional business requirements that are always applicable to it such as `name` or `dob` being required.